jivy26/infiltra/README.md

 # Features

-- **Project Management**: Organize and manage penetration testing projects with ease, keeping track of the progress and tools used within each project.
+- **Project Management**: Organize and manage penetration testing projects with ease.

-- **Tool Status Monitoring**: Visually identify which tools have been executed in the current project, improving workflow efficiency and management.
+- **Tool Status Monitoring**: Visually identify which tools have been executed in the current project.

-- **Whois Analysis**: Perform comprehensive Whois lookups and extract organization names for targeted IP ranges, aiding in the identification of potential vectors.
+- **Whois Analysis**: Perform comprehensive Whois lookups and extract organization names for targeted IP ranges.

-- **ICMP Echo Checking**: Probe and list alive hosts across an IP range using ICMP echo requests, essential for initial network reconnaissance.
+- **ICMP Echo Checking**: Probe and list alive hosts across an IP range using ICMP echo requests.

 - **Open Source Intelligence (OSINT) Gathering**:
   - **AORT & DNSRecon**: Leverage these tools for in-depth subdomain discovery.